HobanLab/GeographicGeneticCorrelation/README.md

 ## Outputs
 The uppermost resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Parallel`) generate a single 3 dimensional array, with the dimensions as follows:
 - **rows**: number of randomly selected samples, for which genetic, geographic, and ecological coverage is calculated.
-This ranges from 2 to the total number of samples.
+The first row corresponds to 2 samples, and the last row to the total number of samples.
-- **columns**: coverage values of different metrics.
+- **columns**: coverage values of different metrics:
 	- **Column 1**: the Total allelic representation (all categories of alleles)
 	- **Columns 2--5**: the representation values for alleles of different frequency categories (Very common, Common, Low frequency, Rare)
 	- **Column 6**: the geographic coverage values (optional)
 	- **Column 7**: the ecological coverage values (optional)
-- **slices**: each array slice represents a different, independent resampling replicate.
+- **slices**: each array slice (3rd dimension) represents a different, independent resampling replicate.
 Averaging results across resampling replicates allows us to calculate summary statistics.

 ## Analysis
 After building resampling arrays, we pass the results into linear models which specify allelic representation values as the response variable, and either geographic